vinay-sj/Issue-Tracker/README.md

 * To change the value of the dropdown when using controlled components, we have to get hold of the new value, the `onChange()` event has trapped.
 When the user changes the value, the state variable can be updated with the new value using `setState()`.
 * To filter the Assignee filed we would have to add a text input, and in its `onChange`, we have to update a state variable and use that in the filter.
 * To add a filter on the Effort field(a number), we need two fields, a minimum and maximum value to filter on, both of which are optional.
+* To check the presence of an `id` field in the issue object and avoid rendering the form we check if the `id` field is invalid, if it's invalid we show an error message.
+If, not we assume the page is in the middle of completing loading the data and return null in the `render` method.
+We use double-equals rather than triple-equals, so that it matches anything that seems like null.
+* It is not advisable to use `this.state` directly when arriving at a new state, teh recommended way si to supply a callback to the `setState` method that takes in the previous state and returns a new state.

 ## Chapter 9

 ![ch09](/readme_images/Chapter9.png)